|

 in God, but didn't really.

-Doctors reported nearly yearly
+Doctors reported nearly

 they almost cured the cold.